dementia5/Persuasion-RPG/README.md

 - ✔️ A complete scoring and achievement system
 - ✔️ Save/load functionality
 - ✔️ Procedural map generation and mansion layouts
+- ✔️ Persuasion skill: Use your innate ability to influence suspects
 - ✔️ Combat and persuasion systems have been expanded with new transformation mechanics and chase minigame
 - ✔️ Dynamic NPC movement: suspects roam the mansion, can chase or halt when colliding with player
 - ✔️ Turn-based progression and fog-of-war navigation